-Summary.
-We present a new method to construct a trivariate T-spline representation of complex solids for the application of isogeometric analysis.
-The proposed technique only demands the surface of the solid as input data.
-The key of this method lies in obtaining a volumetric parameterization between the solid and a simple parametric domain.
-To do that, an adaptive tetrahedral mesh of the parametric domain is isomorphically transformed onto the solid by applying the meccano method.
-The control points of the trivariate T-spline are calculated by imposing the interpolation conditions on points situated both on the inner and on the surface of the solid.
+Abstract We present a new method to construct a trivariate T-spline representation of complex solids for the application of isogeometric analysis.
+We take a genus-zero solid as a basis of our study, but at the end of the work we explain the way to generalize the results to any genus solids.
+The proposed technique only demands a surface triangulation of the solid as input data.
+The key of this method lies in obtaining a volumetric parameterization between the solid and the parametric domain, the unitary cube.
+To do that, an adaptive tetrahedral mesh of the parametric domain is isomorphically transformed onto the solid by applying a mesh untangling and smoothing procedure.
+The control points of the trivariate T-spline are calculated by imposing the interpolation conditions on points sited both on the inner and on the surface of the solid.
 The distribution of the interpolating points is adapted to the singularities of the domain in order to preserve the features of the surface triangulation.
+We present some results of the application of isogeometric analysis with T-splines to the resolution of Poisson equation in solids parameterized with this technique.